Fiorina161/Martini/README.md

 Only the *ini* files matching the proper syntax will be managed through Martini (see example below)

+# Warning

+When applying a configuration, the content is overwriten with only the Martini comments and the current values.
+This is by design, to keep the managed files clean and tidy.

 # Profiles

 Martini allows you to create a copy of all Martini files in a single profile file.